guoqingbao/guoqingbao.github.io/_pages/about.md

   * 2016-2021:

-    * He earned outstanding academic achievements, including high honor rolls, half-fee scholarships, summer research opportunities, placement on the dean's list, as well as Ph.D. and postgraduate supplementary scholarships, during his time as a Master's and Ph.D. student at the University of Sydney.
+    * He earned outstanding academic achievements, including high honour rolls, half-fee scholarships, summer research opportunities, placement on the dean's list, as well as PhD and postgraduate supplementary scholarships, during his time as a Master's and PhD student at the University of Sydney.
 He published high-quality scientific papers in the fields of machine learning, pattern recognition, and translational medicine in journals such as Pattern Recognition, IEEE JBHI, Cancers, and Lancet family journals.

   * 2008-2016: